Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

-Histoplasmosis is an infectious disease of the lungs caused by a fungus called Histoplasma capsulatum.
-The infection sometimes can spread to other parts of the body.
+Histoplasmosis is an infectious disease caused by a fungus called Histoplasma capsulatum.

-This Histoplasma organism thrives in moderate temperatures and moist environments.
+The Histoplasma organism thrives in moderate temperatures, rich soil, and moist environments.
 Droppings from chickens, pigeons, starlings, blackbirds, and bats support its growth.
 Birds are not infected with it because of their high body temperatures, but they do carry it on their feathers.
 Bats can be infected because they have a lower body temperature than birds and can excrete the organism in their droppings.

 When a person breathes in the conidia (spores) of Histoplasma capsulatum, the lungs' defense mechanisms attempt to neutralize them.
 Not all the conidia are neutralized.
 The ones that avoid the defense start an infection.
 The symptoms of the infection appear within 5 to 18 days after exposure, most commonly in 10 days.

-There are five different forms of infection, as follows:
+There are different forms of lung infection, with at least five general forms noted as:

 Confirmation of a histoplasmosis diagnosis often requires laboratory examinations which identify Histoplasma capsulatum in sputum or lung biopsy.
 Blood and skin tests, and x-rays may be performed but they are only of secondary value in diagnosis.